rubyworks/tapout/README.md

 [list of plugins here](https://github.com/rubyworks/tapout/wiki) under the section "Producers".

-Using a test framework that produces a TAP-Y output stream, simply pipe the stream into `tapout`.
+With a test framework that produces a TAP-Y/J output stream in hand pipe the output stream into the `tapout` command by using a standard command line pipe.

     $ rubytest -y -Ilib test/foo.rb | tapout

 TAPOUT supports a variety of output formats.
-These are selectable via the first argument.
-The default if not given, as in the example above, is `dot`.
+The default is the common dot-progress format (simply called `dot`).
+Other formats are selectable via the `tapout` command's first argument.

     $ rubytest -y -Ilib test/foo.rb | tapout progessbar